typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-architecture.md

 ## Grakn Engine

 The Grakn engine is the main server component running the platform.
-A client always needs an engine running before it can talk to the knowledge base, even when the client is accessing the graph database in embedded mode.
+A client always needs an engine running before it can talk to the knowledge base, even when the client is accessing the knowledge base in embedded mode.
 A Grakn engine process hosts several distinct services:

 * REST API
 * web-based GUI for interacting with and visualizing the knowledge base